asyriac/hospital_api/readme.md

 - models/ - This folder contains the schema definitions for our Mongoose models.
 - controllers/ - This folder contains the actions to be performed on the routes.
 - middleware/ - This folder contains middlewares.
+- test/ - This folder contains the unit tests for the api routes.

 # API